Saalfeld: Modern times

 On 10 October 1806 a united Prussian and Saxon contingent met with a corps of the French Grande Armée under Marshall Jean Lannes at the Battle of Saalfeld, whereby Prince Louis Ferdinand of Prussia was killed.
 The opening of the Leipzig-Probstzella railway further boosted the town's development.
 After World War I and the German Revolution of 1918–1919, Saalfeld became part of the newly established Free State of Thuringia.
 As a railway junction and garrison town of the Wehrmacht armed forces from 1936, it was strongly affected by strategic bombing during World War II.

 Upon the post-World War II division of Germany, Saalfeld was an Inner-German border station on the Saal Railway—one of two routes that could be taken by trains between Leipzig/Halle and Nuremberg.
 As a border station its steam locomotive shed assumed extra importance as Saalfeld essentially became the southern terminus of GDR train services.
 Due to the continued use of steam locomotives in East Germany after the end of steam working in West Germany, the area became a mecca for railway enthusiasts for some years.
 However, despite being very close to the Inner German border to the south, it was only accessible by a very roundabout route.

 In July 2018 the former municipalities of Saalfelder Höhe and Wittgendorf were merged into Saalfeld.
 The former municipalities Reichmannsdorf and Schmiedefeld were merged into Saalfeld in January 2019.

 Economy

 Traditionally, Saalfeld was known for its silver mines.
 Today, Saalfeld has a number of prosperous industries, including the manufacture of machinery, bricks, paint, malt, cigars, hosiery, chocolate and vinegar.
 Other industries are brewing, printing and iron-founding, and there are ochre and iron mines in the area.

 Tourism and recreation-related activities make up a significant part of the local economy.
 Saalfeld is located in the mountainous forests of Thuringia, a province well known for its winter sports, supplying half of the gold medals for overall medal table winner Germany in the 2006 and 2010 Winter Olympics.

 Saalfeld is a popular base for hikers taking on the mountainous 168 km Rennsteig ridge, one of Germany's best known hiking trails.

+Culture

+Saalfeld is associated with the Thüringer Symphoniker Saalfeld-Rudolstadt, a symphony orchestra jointly connected with Saalfeld and neighbouring Rudolstadt.
+The orchestra is part of the Thüringer Landestheater Rudolstadt und Thüringer Symphoniker Saalfeld-Rudolstadt GmbH, which maintains both a theatre and an orchestra.

+The present-day orchestra was formed in 1992 through the merger of the Rudolstadt orchestra with the State Symphony Orchestra of Saalfeld, founded in 1952.
+It gives symphonic, palace and special concerts in both cities and also maintains educational programmes for children and young people.